-On March 8, 2019 the Company announced the closing of its previously announced private placement of 13,374,100 units at \$0.055.
+On March 8, 2019 the Company closed a private placement of 13,374,100 units at \$0.055.
 The units are comprised of one common share and one half of one share purchase warrant each whole warrant enabling the holder to acquire one additional common share at \$0.125 during the first 18 months and \$0.25 thereafter until expiry March 8, 2022.
 The warrants will be further subject to accelerated expiry terms.
 Namely, the Company has the right to accelerate expiry of the warrants if the closing price of Company's shares equals or exceeds \$0.25 per common share for 10 consecutive trading days during the first 18 months, or \$0.50 per common share thereafter.
-The Company paid an aggregate of \$20,641 and issued 375,300 finders warrants under the same terms and conditions of the unit warrants, to certain persons who introduced subscribers to the Company.
-All securities issued under the placement are subject to a four month hold period trade restriction expiring July 9, 2019
+The Company paid an aggregate of \$20,661 in issue costs and issued 375,300 finders' warrants, valued at \$13,500, under the same terms and conditions of the unit warrants, to certain persons who introduced subscribers to the Company.

+All securities issued under the placement are subject to a four month hold period trade restriction expiring July 9, 2019.